mariahnorell/website/content/posts/rapids/index.md

 ## Learning RAPIDS

-During the workshop I learned all about RAPIDS, which is a collection of data science libraries and APIs.
+During the workshop I learned all about [RAPIDS](https://github.com/rapidsai), which is a collection of data science libraries and APIs and [CUDA](https://developer.nvidia.com/cuda-toolkit).
 Specifically, the libraries allow for end-to-end GPU acceleration for common, everyday data science workflows.
 One library I learned about was cuDF (which is almost identical to Pandas).
 In some of the labs, I was able to compare processing times from both cuDF and Pandas and was blown away with just how efficient the cuDF method was.
 For example, in one scenario I tested, there was over 60 million rows of data to process and while Pandas took about 30 seconds, cuDF only took 3 seconds.
 Seriously fast!

-{{< figure src="image.jpg" caption="Image credit: [**NVIDIA**](https://www.nvidia.com/en-us/deep-learning-ai/software/rapids/Y)">}}
+{{< figure src="image.jpg" caption="Image credit: [**NVIDIA**](https://www.nvidia.com/en-us/deep-learning-ai/software/rapids/)">}}

 ## Biodefense Simulation Project